spotgamma/stream-demo/README.md

 ## Streams
 Currently we support two separate streams of HIRO events: **Filtered** and **Absolute**.

-**Filtered**: Runs a proprietary filter on options ***Time and Sale*** events and forms an opinion what "side" the transaction was on as reflected in positive or negative sign of the delta value.
+**Filtered**: Runs a proprietary filter on options flow  and forms an opinion what "side" the transaction was with respect to Market Makers or Liquidity providers.
+This is  reflected in the sign of the delta value, where positive HIRO signal represents buying pressure and negative signal represents selling pressure.

-**Absolute**: Filters nothing and processes all option **TnS** events.
-An absolute value is applied to all options greeks to reflect that we are taking no opinion on the "side" in relation to a market maker.
+**Absolute**: Filters no optionns and processes all options flow.
+An absolute value is applied to all options greeks to reflect that we are forming no opinion on the "side" in relation to a market maker.

 ## Connecting
 To connect, you'll first need to acquire a token by authenticating with `https://stream.spotgamma.com/auth` using a SpotGamma-provided username and password.